dstackai/dstack/docs/docs/fleets.md

 You can pass either the path to the configuration file or the fleet name directly.

 To terminate and delete specific instances from a fleet, pass `-i INSTANCE_NUM`.

-??? info "Idle duration"
-    If you want a fleet to be automatically deleted after a certain idle time, you can set the you can set the [`termination_idle_time`](reference/dstack.yml/fleet.md#termination_idle_time) property.